Accessing Mental Health Training for Educators in Kansas

 Summary

-This grant may be available to individuals and organizations in Kansas that are actively involved in Social Justice.
+This grant may be available to individuals and organizations in Kansas that are actively involved in Students.
 To locate more funding opportunities in your field, visit The Grant Portal and search by interest area using the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: